Art commission – information for artists

 |June 2021||Acquisition of artwork||$3,000|

-Please note all figures quoted in this information sheet are exclusive of GST.
+Please note all figures quoted above are exclusive of GST.

 Artists should submit:

-- An artist statement that describes your overall practice (up to 250 words)
+- An artist statement that describes their overall practice (up to 250 words)

 - A biography (up to 250 words)